Registration and configuration of an Office 365 tenant

 Be sure to choose the right location for CodeTwo services as it is not possible to change this later without deregistering your tenant (which will also cancel your subscription).
-If you need to modify your geo location, please contact our Support.
+If you need to modify your geolocation, please contact our Support.

+Directly after tenant registration, you need to wait (usually for about 3-15 minutes) for our services to be provisioned before you can proceed with further configuration.
 You can track the provisioning status of your tenant on the Tenants tab, by refreshing the page.
-When it’s finished, the Status on your tenant's card will change from Provisioning in progress to Connectors configuration required (Fig. 6.).
+When it’s finished, the Signature mode status on your tenant's card will change from Provisioning in progress to Connectors configuration required (Fig. 7.).
 You will also get an email notification with further setup instructions.

 Once the provisioning of our services is finished, a new accepted domain will be added to your Office 365 tenant: [your unique ID].smtp.codetwo.online

-Please do not remove the new domain - it's the new requirement from Microsoft, to make your email even more secure.
+Please do not remove this new domain - it's the new requirement from Microsoft, to make your email even more secure.
 If you remove it, the program will not work correctly.
 If you accidentally deleted the new CodeTwo domain from your Office 365, contact us.

 Please do not verify this domain in your Exchange admin center.
 If Office 365 sends you notifications or warnings (e.g. to update the domain's DNS settings), you can configure this domain as described in this article or ignore these warnings - your mail flow is not affected.

 At this point, your tenant is almost ready - you only need to complete a few additional steps to finish the tenant's configuration.
-To learn more, click the Connectors configuration required status on your tenant's card (Fig. 6.).
-The program will show additional information and redirect you to the Next steps page (Fig. 7.), where you will learn what is required to finish the configuration of your tenant.
+To learn more, click the Connectors configuration required status on your tenant's card (Fig. 7.).
+The program will show additional information and redirect you to the Next steps page (Fig. 8.), where you will learn what is required to finish the configuration of your tenant.